Skip to main content

 libhidapiloadHidapi()OS / Homebrew (or bundled HIDAPI_LIB)The real HID driver: open device, read/write reports.
 Drives the Stream Deck.

-deckbridge-native (HID export)loadHidEnum()Project's own Rust cdylib via DECKBRIDGE_NATIVE_LIBDevice enumeration onlymirabox_hid_find_path(vid, usagePage, usage) returns a single device-path string.
+deckbridge-native (HID export)loadHidEnum()Project's own Rust cdylib via DECKBRIDGE_NATIVE_LIBDevice enumeration onlymirabox_hid_find_path(vid, pid, usagePage, usage) returns a single device-path string (pid=0 matches any PID).

 Why a Rust helper just for enumeration

-loadHidapi's binding list deliberately omits hid_enumerate: it returns a linked-list of C structs that is painful to marshal across this FFI.
-Instead the deckbridge-native cdylib walks the device list natively and hands back one null-terminated path, which the driver opens with hid_open_path().
-Opening by path avoids claiming system-owned interfaces on macOS (the OS typically grants the first hid_open(VID,PID) caller exclusive access).
+loadHidapi's binding list deliberately omits hid_enumerate — it returns a linked-list of C structs painful to marshal across this FFI.
+Instead the deckbridge-native cdylib walks the device list natively and returns one null-terminated path, which the driver opens with hid_open_path().
+Opening by path avoids claiming system-owned interfaces on macOS (the OS grants the first hid_open(VID,PID) caller exclusive access).

 FFI type signatures